dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

   * The initial token distribution.
   * The conditions for the decentralization swap, including the swap's start date and how many ICP tokens should at least and at most be collected.

+Since there are certain methods that should only be triggered by an SNS DAO decision, on the backend there is code that checks the caller of the method to validate the caller is the SNS governance canister.
+For this to function as expected, the dapp canisters must know the ID of the governance canister.

 Therefore defining these parameters usually requires a lot of preparation and community engagement already (see [here](../tokenomics/sns-checklist.md) for more information).

 :::info
 These parameters also define the initial neurons with which the SNS governance canister will be installed.